-We were interested in the coefficients β{TG} and β{3TGC} .
-Taking the 3TG as the baseline treatment, we would expect $\beta{TG} < 0$, reflecting the fact that the introduction of the third party (the auditor) would increase the farmers' trust of the firm.
-We also expected $\beta{3TGC} \leq 0$, reflecting the fact that (perceived) potential collusion (weakly) reduces trust.
+We are interested in the coefficients $\beta{TG}$ and $\beta{3TGC}$ .
+Taking the 3TG as the baseline treatment, we would expect $\beta{TG} < 0$ , reflecting the fact that introduction of the third party (the auditor) increases farmers' trust towards the firm.
+We also expect $\beta{3TGC} \leq 0$ , reflecting the fact that (perceived) potential collusion (weakly) reduces trust.

-11 We could not estimate the treatment effects in the presence of individual fixed effects, since the treatment effects were themselves individually invariant and, thus, would be wiped out by such estimation.
-Random effects specifications need not be problematic if our randomisation was successful.
-When analysing the results, we tested for this by checking for balance in observable characteristics across treatments.
+&lt;sup>11 We cannot estimate the treatment effects in the presence of individual fixed effects since the treatment effects are themselves individually invariant and, thus, will be wiped out by such estimation.
+Random effects specifications need not be problematic if our randomization was successful.
+When analyzing the results, we test for this by checking for balance on observable characteristics across treatments.